 Employers Who Have Hired triOS Grads

-NOC Code: 4212 - **Wage data rounded down to the nearest dollar.
+NOC Code: 4212/42201 - **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated on Dec.
-15, 2019.
+Last updated in Dec 2022.

 Are you interested in helping victims of substance abuse?
 Do you want to address issues like addiction and bring forward change in peoples’ lives?
 If so, then the Addiction Worker program is just what you need to kickstart your career into this rewarding field.